Useful information on living and driving in France

 or

-The Language Barrier in France
+The language barrier in France

-Whilst English is not widely spoken in France, it’s a language that it understood and often embraced around tourist areas throughout Paris and other cities.
+Whilst English is not widely spoken in France, it’s a language that is understood and often embraced around tourist areas throughout Paris and other cities.
 Instead, the majority of the population speaks fluent French as the country’s primary language.
 Yet, an increasing number of global professionals are now multilingual, meaning a mixture of French and English is often acceptable in the workplace.

-French Culture
+French culture

 One of the major adjustments for British expats living in France will be the role of culture, both in the workplace and beyond it.
 French customs and values will vary greatly throughout the country, but its national spirit is associated with progress and equality.

-Weather & Climate
+Weather & climate

 Each region of France enjoys a different climate.
 The West, along the Atlantic seaboard, receives an oceanic climate, characterised by frequent rain and moderate and mild temperatures.
 In the East, however, France has a continental climate, known for seasonal weather, including hot summers and cold winters.
 The South is Mediterranean, which receives tropical weather patterns, yet thunderstorms are frequent.